khushalisolanki/gas-detection-app/README.md

-# Gas / Explosive Sensor Intelligence Dashboard
+# Gas Sensor Intelligence Dashboard

 An interactive data application for analyzing multi-sensor gas signals, detecting gas presence using chunk-based signal analysis, and visualizing raw and derived features (slope) in real time.